 The type of the V3C component carried by the referenced restricted video track, and signalled in the RestrictedSchemeInfoBox of the track, shall match the reference type of the track reference from the V3C atlas track or V3C atlas tile track.

 When 'v3ct' track reference is present in a V3C atlas track, 'v3va', 'v3vo', 'v3vg', 'v3vp' track references shall not be used in the V3C atlas track.

+When one of the video-coded V3C video component is represented by a single frame and stored as item, the file shall contain a file-level ExtendedTypeBox with a brand combination including the 'unif' brand specified in ISO/IEC 14496-12 and 'v3mt', 'v3nt' brands specified in this document.
+When the brands 'unif', 'v3mt', and 'v3nt' are present in TypeCombinationBox referencing items from tracks may be done with track references 'v3vo', 'v3vg', 'v3va', 'v3vp'.
 Timed V-PCC data storage in ISOBMFF

-In this clause, a V3C bitstream refers to the bitstream which is coded with video-based point cloud coding (ISO/IEC 23090-5 Annex H).
+In this clause, a V3C bitstream refers to the bitstream which is coded with video-based point cloud coding (ISO/IEC 23090-5, Annex H).
 The V3C bitstream contains a set of video sub-bitstreams and atlas sub-bitstreams.
 This clause specifies the encapsulation of the V3C bitstream in tracks within a file.

 Single-track encapsulation